ChangemakerStudios/Papercut-SMTP/src/Papercut.Service/Readme.md

 docker run -d -p 8080:8080 -p 2525:2525 -e HttpPathPrefix=/webmail changemakerstudiosus/papercut-smtp:latest
 ```

 The default (empty) serves the web UI at the root as before.
-Requests without the prefix continue to work, so proxies that strip the prefix are also supported.
+Requests without the prefix continue to work, so proxies that strip the prefix are also supported — but a prefix-stripping proxy must redirect the bare prefix (`/webmail` → `/webmail/`) itself, since the app only sees `/` and cannot issue that redirect.
+Forwarding the full prefix (with `HttpPathPrefix` set) avoids this entirely.

 **Change SMTP IP Address:**
 Edit `Papercut.Service.Settings.json`: